Carglglz/upydev/README.md

 'webrepl_cli.py'  for the file transfer protocol

-'esptool.py' to flash the firmware to esp boards
+'esptool.py' to flash the firmware into esp boards

 'mpy-cross'  to compile .py scripts into .mpy files.